 Student, Parent, and Teacher work together in the Suzuki Triangle

-CSA’s comprehensive Suzuki program is nationally recognized, with 20 faculty members and 450 students.
 The Suzuki method is based on the philosophy that every child has the potential to reach a high level of musicianship, and the learning process corresponds to the way a child assimilates language—through listening, imitation and practice.
+CSA’s comprehensive Suzuki program is nationally recognized, with 20 faculty members and 400 students.

-- Students typically begin between the ages of 4–6.
+- Students begin between the ages of 4–6.

 - Parent takes an initial Suzuki Parent Education course, attends all lessons/classes with the student, and supervises home practice.

-- Initial emphasis is on rote learning, position, technique, and tone, prior to introducing note-reading.
+- Initial emphasis is on auditory learning, position, technique, and tone, prior to introducing note-reading.

-- Tuition includes a weekly 30 minute private lesson, along with a required repertoire class (string, guitar students) or musicianship class (piano, flute students).
+- Tuition includes a weekly 30 minute private lesson, along with a required repertoire class (string, guitar students) or musicianship class (piano students).
 The classes motivate through peer interaction and strengthen musicianship through performance, ear-training, theory and sight-reading.